Saksham1143me/HR-Resume-Shortlisting-Agent/README.md

 Submission Checklist
 ---
 📌 Project Overview
-This project is Task 1 of the AI Enablement Internship.
 It builds a working prototype of an AI agent that:
 Accepts a Job Description (JD) as text or file
 Accepts a batch of resumes in PDF or DOCX format
 Uses Google Gemini to parse the JD into structured requirements